How to Balance Noise and Sharpness in Images, The right way?

 CASE 3 - If Sensor A pixel capacity is less than Sensor B.

 In this case, this concludes that Sensor A has a less dynamic range.
 Also, the Megapixel count is less on A. Thus going with B is the best choice.
-Note: Exposure time, illumination and sensor size are constant for all cases.

 Everything is composed of tiny atoms.
 Atoms have electrons that revolve around their nucleus in orbit.